lyokha/vim-xkbswitch/README.md

 There is a known issue when vim-latex package is installed.
 In this case entering Russian symbols in Insert mode becomes impossible.
 The issue arises from clashing XkbSwitch Insert mappings duplicates with mappings defined in vim-latex.
-To workaround this issue you can disable XkbSwitch Insert mode mappings duplicates for filetype 'tex':
+To work this issue around you can disable XkbSwitch Insert mode mappings duplicates for filetype 'tex':
 ```vim
 let g:XkbSwitchIMappingsSkipFt = ['tex']